m-labs/artiq/doc/manual/installing.rst

         * Write it into the core device configuration flash storage: ::

-                $ artiq_coreconfig write -f idle_kernel idle.elf
+                $ artiq_coremgmt config -f idle_kernel idle.elf

-.. note:: You can find more information about how to use the ``artiq_coreconfig`` utility on the :ref:`Utilities <core-device-configuration-tool>` page.
+.. note:: You can find more information about how to use the ``artiq_coremgmt`` utility on the :ref:`Utilities <core-device-management-tool>` page.

 * (optional) Flash the startup kernel

 The startup kernel is executed once when the core device powers up.
-It should initialize DDSes, set up TTL directions, etc. Proceed as with the idle kernel, but using the ``startup_kernel`` key in ``artiq_coreconfig``.
+It should initialize DDSes, set up TTL directions, etc. Proceed as with the idle kernel, but using the ``startup_kernel`` key in the ``artiq_coremgmt`` command.

 For DRTIO systems, the startup kernel should wait until the desired links are up, using :meth:`artiq.coredevice.Core.get_drtio_link_status`.